Friday, 30 March 2012 00:00

-In my town, approximately 42,000 daily passengers take the Port Washington Railroad line (LIRR), and over 100,000 cars pass by driving into New York on the Long Island Expressway.
-Both the LIE and the LIRR are considered amongst the worst commuter routes in the country, costing hundreds of thousands of lost hours sitting in traffic or delays every year.
+Approximately 42,000 daily passengers take the Port Washington Railroad line (LIRR), and over 100,000 cars drive into New York on the Long Island Expressway.
+Both the LIE and the LIRR are considered amongst the worst commuter routes in the country, costing hundreds of thousands of lost hours in traffic or delays every year.
 This year New York will spend $7 billion dollars on roadwork and $3.1 billion dollars on the Long Island Rail Road maintenance.
-Although these repairs are needed, none of this money will bring long-term, sustainable jobs nor will it help in getting people to where they want to go any faster.
+Although these repairs are needed, none of this money will bring long term, sustainable jobs nor will it help in getting people to where they want to go any faster.
 In fact, count on long delays this spring, summer and fall.

-The reasons for developing are simple: With a high speed ferry, time to New York would be cut to 15 minutes versus the LIRR time of 50-plus minutes.
-For Wall Street the time would be 22 minutes versus one hour and 20 minutes.
+The reasons for developing are simple: With a high speed ferry, time to New York would be cut to 15 minutes versus the LIRR time of 50 plus minutes.
+For Wall St., the time would be 22 minutes versus 1 hour 20 minutes.
 The other reasons are getting cars off the road, lowering our transit costs through competition, creating new jobs, increasing the property value of our community, receiving parking and docking revenue for the town while enhancing the quality of life for all of us who pay the highest taxes in the country.
-Perhaps the most important reason is we can do this for a fraction of the cost it takes to run and maintain our current transportation access to New York.
+Perhaps the most important reason is we can do this for a fraction of the cost to run and maintain our current transportation access to New York.

 I have written to Town of North Hempstead Supervisor, Jon Kaiman, giving him a detailed study on why this makes sense and I urge all who are interested in making a ferry service a reality to call his office and persuade him to do what is best for North Hempstead.

-James Warwick is a resident of Port Washington, former CEO of the Internet Press Association, intelligent transportation systems developer, and former freelance editor for Newsday.
+Resident of Port Washington, former CEO of the Internet Press Association, Intelligent Transportation Systems Developer and former freelance editor for Newsday